abundis-rmn2/idmb/README.md

-# Project: Instagram Data Mining Bot
+# Instagram Data Mining Bot

 ## Overview
 This project is designed to perform automated data mining tasks on Instagram, leveraging SQL databases, FTP servers, and external API integrations.
 The bot fetches and processes data such as hashtags, user information, and posts while emulating mobile app behavior to avoid detection.